 The membership of the organization shall be divided into two categories: Active and Honorary.

 Individuals with at least one year experience who are actively and directly engaged in a professional capacity in the municipal bond business shall be eligible for Active membership.

 An Honorary member shall be one who shall have been recommended as such by the Board of Governors for 1.) change of membership status due to retirement from the municipal bond business provided they have been a member in good standing for at least five years, or 2.) services of merit rendered to the Club.
 The candidate must be approved by a majority vote of the Board of Governors.
 An Honorary member shall be entitled to all rights and privileges of membership except that they shall not be entitled to vote or hold office.

 Each member shall file with the secretary of the Club a written statement of any change in membership status promptly after such changes occur.

 The Board of Governors shall be the final authority of the classification of members.

 A member desiring to resign from the Club shall notify the Secretary of the intention to do so in writing.

-Any Member who leaves the municipal bond business to enter the armed forces or related services of the United States Government or the services of any State or municipal government for a term of six months or more, may, upon application to and in the discretion of the Board of Governors, continue membership in the Club.
+Any Member who leaves the municipal bond business to enter the armed forces or related services of the United States Government or the services of any State or municipal government for a term of six months or more, may, upon notification to and in the discretion of the Board of Governors, continue membership in the Club.
 In addition, the member may have all rights and privileges of membership restored upon return to the municipal bond business.
 The member may be relieved of all obligations for the payment of dues for the period wholly or partly covered by such term of service.
-A determination of each such application shall be recorded in the minutes the Board of Governors.
+A determination of each such notification shall be recorded in the minutes the Board of Governors.

 ELECTION OF MEMBERS